 - Celery soup with chopped almonds.
 Wheat pita bread with avocado pieces, cherry tomatoes and pepper.

 - A bit of hummus.
 A salad with arugula, cabbage, tomato and small turkey breast pieces.

-- One baked potato with olive oil.
-Salmon and an apple smoothie.
+- One baked potato with olive oil, along with salmon and an apple smoothie.